How to Invest In Dividend Stocks – The Basics

 - Determine if the company is growing its profits.
 It takes money to pay out money.
 A company that is growing its profits is more likely to keep paying out dividends or increase their dividend payout.
 Take a look at the profit estimates for a company before investing in their stock.

 - Find the dividend history of the company.
 Companies like to brag about their history of consecutive quarters of paying out dividends.
-If you find a company with a long history of dividends, you can trust that the company will not take breaking their streak lightly.
+If you find a company with a long history of dividends, you can trust that the company will not take breaking its streak lightly.

 - Check to see if the dividend could be in danger.
 Review recent news on the company to see if there are any red flags that could endanger future dividend payouts.